garvitdelhi/WikiToLearnHome/doc/wtlh-dev-guide/load-libs-doc.md

 * loads `const.sh`
 * checks that the config file `wtl.conf` has been properly generated, and loads it
-* loads `wtl-log`, a script that contains the definition of the log library we use to have a standard way of logging, which is necessary for implementing a good hook system.
+* loads `wtl-event`, a script that contains the definition of the log library we use to have a standard way of logging, which is necessary for implementing a good hook system.
 * checks that the cofnig file version is the correct one